sap-tutorials/Tutorials/tutorials/abap-environment-rfc-custom-entity/abap-environment-rfc-custom-entity.md

 - You have done one of the following:
     - Created an entitlement to [SAP Cloud Platform, ABAP Environment, Trial Version](https://blogs.sap.com/2019/09/28/its-trialtime-for-abap-in-sap-cloud-platform/)
     - Created an entitlement to [SAP Cloud Platform, ABAP Environment](https://cloudplatform.sap.com/capabilities/product-info.SAP-Cloud-Platform-ABAP-environment.4d0a6f95-42aa-4157-9932-d60#14a68d825.html), customer licensed version
-- **IMPORTANT**: If you are using the licensed version, , then this tutorial is part of the mission [Connect Your On-Premise System with SAP Cloud Platform, ABAP Environment](https://developers.sap.com/mission.abap-env-connect-onpremise.html).
+- **IMPORTANT**: If you are using the licensed version, then this tutorial is part of the mission [Connect Your On-Premise System with SAP Cloud Platform, ABAP Environment](https://developers.sap.com/mission.abap-env-connect-onpremise.html).
 Please work through the previous tutorials in the mission first; otherwise this tutorial may not work.
+If you are using the trial version, we have provided mock data inside the class.

 ## Details